|Telephone:||514 384-5034, Monday to Friday, 8:00 a.m. to noon and 1:00 p.m. to 4:00 p.m.|

 The Comité de gestion issues receipts only for payments made at the payment counter.
 The cancelled cheque, the portion stamped by the financial institution, or the transaction record is your proof of payment.
 The portion of the tax bill to be retained may be used for income tax purposes.

-The Comité de gestion is a public body governed by the Access to Information Act.
-This legislation restricts the disclosure of personal information concerning individuals and their accounts.
+The Access to Information Act legislation restricts the disclosure of personal information concerning individuals.
 Only owners, co-owners, and those authorized by them by proxy may obtain statements of account or act on their behalf.

 The procedure to authorize a person to obtain information is the following: